-For example, the clean green image of New Zealand, of which the Otago Lakes area is symbolic, is at risk of being compromised if the quality of lakes becomes degraded or visitor numbers exceed the servicing
+For example, the clean green image of New Zealand, of which the Otago Lakes area is symbolic, is at risk of being compromised if the quality of lakes becomes degraded or visitor numbers exceed the servicing capacity of the district.
+This has the potential to adversely affect the existing regional economy and future economic development; and the tourism industry's social licence to operate.
+At the same time tourism can negatively impact on how primary production can operate, potentially limiting its contribution to the regional economy.

-79 Infometrics online database (February 2021)
+&lt;sup>52 Infometrics online database (February 2021)